dtkeppler/100-days-of-code/log.md

 **Today's Progress**: I begin adding a switch statement to handle the different results of the Ajax call.
 Next I started playing with the CSS so I can test rendering an image based on the response.

 **Takeaways:**  I think there must be a more elegant way where I can access ALL the returned object properties, rather than just declaring and assigning a bunch of variables.
-Look into refactoring later.
+I'll try to refactor later, but for now this is working.

 **Link to work:** [Weather App](https://codepen.io/dtkeppler/pen/WOXZOq)